 The support of local community groups and charities plays an important role in building positive relationships between The Star and the places we call home.

 The Star Community Grants Program provides support to projects and initiatives that have a positive and lasting impact on our city.
 It provides a mechanism to fund capital projects, events and activities through a consistent, fair and transparent process to ensure a range of community groups, charities and not-for-profit organisations are supported.

 The Community Grants Program will be funded through The Star’s Found Monies (standing charity donation boxes, “wishing well” fountains, or the proceeds of lost property sales) to guarantee that this money collected goes back into the community where it is most needed.

-The Star Sydney will consider funding capital projects, events or activities that meet these requirements:
+The Star Sydney will consider providing up to $10,000 of funding for capital projects, events or activities that meet these requirements:

 - Individuals planning an activity, event or undertaking a capital project for the benefit of the community (within the 2007 and 2009 postcode areas); or